 Amidst all this, in 1994, Sally’s career took a temporary detour when she suffered viral induced paralyzed vocal cords.
 For the one year that followed, she discovered new ways to create words and music for new mediums.
 She began composing for original stage works, and writing short stories and essays for print publications.
 Twelve harrowing months later, her voice returned.
 After completing vocal rehab at the famed Vanderbilt Voice Clinic, Sally jumped right back into the creative fray.
 She was commissioned to compose for Hersteria . . .
 A Musical Noir for the Winnipeg Studio Theatre.
 Her prose has been published in Random House’s Life’s a Stitch (with Molly Ivins, Erma Bombeck and Gloria Steinem) and Publishing Syndicates’ Not Your Mother’s Book – On Home Improvement (with Chicken Soup for the Soul writers).

-With her personal life steeped in Judaism, Sally’s one-woman show The Mental Yentl Revue, debuted at “Oy!Hoo,” The 2006 New York Jewish and Music Heritage Festival.
+With her personal life steeped in Judaism, Sally’s one-woman show The Mental Yentl Revue, debuted at “Oy!Hoo,” The New York Jewish and Music Heritage Festival.
 Realizing her authentic self as a performer, Sally produced the Mental Yentl Radio Hour, for XM/Sirius’ Radio Hanukah.
-Finally, her own collection of stories and essays titled, The Mental Yentl Review is slated for a 2014 release.
+She has just released her long awaited book The Mental Yentl, Stories from a Lifelong Student of Crazy.
+This loving and humorous collection stories and personal narratives is available here, and at Amazon.com